mkeen/rxhttp/README.md

 # RxHttp
-Simple Streaming Fetch/RxJs HTTP Client
+Simple Streaming Fetch/RxJs HTTP Client for JavaScript

 Interact with an HTTP stream via an RxJs Observable.
 Supports typed responses with generics.